 Each utility shall annually provide a range of load forecasts to the Illinois Power Agency by July 15 of each year, or such other date as may be required by the Commission or Agency.
 The load forecasts shall cover the 5-year procurement planning period for the next procurement plan and shall include hourly data representing a high-load, low-load and expected-load scenario for the load of the eligible retail customers.
-The utility shall provide supporting data and assumptions for each of the scenarios.104
+The utility shall provide supporting data and assumptions for each of the scenarios.106

 The forecasts are prepared by the utilities, but the Procurement Plan is ultimately the responsibility of the Illinois Power Agency.
 The Illinois Commerce Commission is required to approve the plan, including the forecasts on which it is based.
 Therefore, the Agency must review and evaluate the load forecasts to ensure they are sufficient for the purpose of procurement planning.
-This Chapter contains a summary of the load forecasts for Ameren Illinois, ComEd, and MidAmerican, the Agency's evaluation of the load forecasts, and a recommendation on the forecasts that the Commission should approve for procurement planning.
+This Chapter contains a summary of the load forecasts for Ameren Illinois, ComEd, and MidAmerican and the Agency's evaluation of those load forecasts (each of which were approved for procurement planning in Docket No. 15-0541).